-The study locations for the summer 1982 impoundment surveys include: the eight major tributary streams (upstream) from their confluence with the Susitna River to the proposed level of impoundment; seven mainstem sites located between the mouth of Deadman Creek (R.M.
+The study locations for the summer 1982 impoundment surveys include: the eight major tributary streams (upstream) from their confluence with the Susitna River to the proposed level of impoundment; five mainstem sites located between the mouth of Deadman Creek (R.M.
 186.7) and the mouth of Jay Creek (R.M.
 208.5); and Sally Lake.
+As time permits, additional lakes both inside and outside the proposed impoundment boundary will be assessed.